 This article will help you understand the causes and treatment methods for swollen arms and hands after stroke.
 We hope it helps you have an informed conversation with your doctor.

 What Causes a Swollen Arm After Stroke?

 Swelling in the arm or hand is often the result of excessive fluid buildup in the muscles.
-The fluid of particular concern is lymph.
+The fluid of particular concern is lymphatic fluid, also known as lymph.

-Lymph is a clear fluid that contains infection-fighting white blood cells.
+Lymph is a clear or slightly yellowish sticky fluid that contains infection-fighting white blood cells.
 The lymphatic system is responsible for pumping lymph throughout the body to help get rid of toxins.

-This fluid buildup is called peripheral edema.
+This fluid buildup in the arms or legs is called peripheral edema.
 While there are many other causes of peripheral edema, one-sided weakness is the most common cause in stroke patients.
 However, it’s not the only cause, so it’s important to talk to your doctor if you’re experiencing this side effect.

 Other causes of edema after stroke include: